-Not only do dairy farmers produce safe, nutritious food, but continue to do so in an economically, socially and environmentally sustainable way that benefits Canadians.
+Not only do dairy farmers produce safe, nutritious food, but they continue to do so in an economically, socially and environmentally sustainable way that benefits Canadians.

 What Farmers are Doing